nesquena/rabl/README.md

 This will display the quiz object with nested questions and answers as you would expect with a quiz node, and embedded questions and answers.
 Note that RABL can be nested arbitrarily deep within child nodes to allow for these representations to be defined.

+## Resources ##

+There are many resources available relating to RABL including the [RABL Wiki](https://github.com/nesquena/rabl/wiki), and many tutorials and guides detailed below.

 ### Advanced Usage ###

 Links to resources for advanced usage: